Things to Know in Living Year-Round on Nantucket and The Islands

 1. The population fluctuates between seasons

 5 things to know: living year-round on nantucketFor those living year-round on Nantucket, the pace of life changes with the seasons.
 Be prepared for a flurry of visitors, summer folks, and tourists from May through October, with a quieter pace in the winter months.
-The year-round population has risen from hovering around 11,000 in 2018 to 14,255 in the 2020 census.
-With the COVID pandemic, the lines between summer people and year round residents has begun to blur in many places, and Nantucket is no exception.
-In the summertime the population swells to over 80,000!
+The year-round on Nantucket population has risen from hovering around 11,000 in 2018 to 14,445 in the 2024 census.
+With the COVID pandemic, the lines between summer people and year round residents began to blur in many places, and Nantucket is no exception.
+In the summertime the population can swell to over 80,000!

 2. Remember, you’re on an island